Lady Justice's Triumphant Return

 Lady Justice Fountain in front of the Bexar County Courthouse

 The original Bexar County Courthouse Fountain was purchased from the J.L.
 Mott Company of New York in 1896, and placed in the Courthouse’s east courtyard.
-It was moved thirty one years later during the 1927 construction of a east side Courthouse addition, which enclosed the fountain courtyard.
+It was moved 31 years later during the 1927 construction of an east side Courthouse addition, which enclosed the fountain courtyard.
 Bexar County gave the fountain to the city of San Antonio who wished to display it to the public, and placed it at the San Antonio Water System pump station park on Market Street.
 The community enjoyed the bubbling fountain there for seventy years, until vandals toppled and destroyed much of it.
-The City placed her in a storage facility where she languished from 1997 until 2003, when Hidalgo Foundation's President Tracy Wolff began the search for artifacts missing from the courthouse, the fountain included.
+The City placed her in a storage facility where she languished from 1997 until 2003, when Hidalgo Foundation President Tracy Ann Wolff began the search for artifacts missing from the courthouse, the fountain included.